Best Programming Languages to Learn

 HTML/CSS

 HTML uses tags and attributes alongside elements as the standard language of the internet.
 CSS describes elements, determining how they render online.
 CSS allows for web content to appear with color, different fonts, spacing, and other stylistic features.
+HTML and CSS are essential for all web developers to learn.

 C